zephyr834/ci/README.md

 # ci project [![Build Status](https://travis-ci.org/shivshav/ci.svg)](https://travis-ci.org/shivshav/ci)
 ## Features
 * Continuous integration system base on other docker projects.
-* Create a Gerrit with PostgreSQL as backend and OpenLDAP as authentication server.
+* Create a Gerrit container with PostgreSQL as backend and OpenLDAP as authorization server.
-* Create a Jenkins that integrate with Gerrit.
+* Create a Jenkins container with OpenLDAP as authorization server that integrates with Gerrit.
-* Create a Jenkins slave workspace volume.
+* Create a Jenkins container slave workspace volume.
-* Create a Redmine with OpenLDAP as authentication server.
+* Create a Redmine container with OpenLDAP as authorization server.
-* Optionally create a OpenLDAP container for demo.
+* Create a Dokuwiki container with OpenLDAP as authorization server.
-* Optionally create a Nexus as local maven repository.
+* Create a Nexus container as local maven repository.
-* Create a Nginx as a reverse proxy of the Gerrit, Jenkins, Redmine, Nexus(Optional).
+* Create an Nginx container as a reverse proxy of the Gerrit, Jenkins, Redmine, Dokuwiki, Nexus with SSO through OpenLDAP.
+* Optionally create a OpenLDAP container.
 * Import a project to demonstrate the configuration of Gerrit, Jenkins, Redmine which including:
   * Using Jenkins gerrit plugin to trigger builds from gerrit.
   * Using Jenkins docker plugin to trigger builds on a dockerized slave node.